zalando/zally/web-ui/README.md

 ============

-The project provides a simple web user interface client for [Zally Server](../server), a tool to lint your api specs.
+The project provides a simple web user interface client for [Zally Server](../server), a tool to lint your OpenAPI specs.

 It's implemented as an [express](https://expressjs.com/) app/middleware and a Single Page Application based on [React](https://facebook.github.io/react/).